United States Marine Corps Women's Reserve: Recruiting

 The qualifications for women who wished to become members of the Reserve were stringent.
 The eligibility requirements for officer candidates and enlisted women were similar: United States citizenship; not married to a marine; either single or married but with no children under 18; height not less than 60 in; weight not less than 95 lb; good vision and good teeth.
 For enlisted members, the age limits were from 20 to 35, and an applicant was required to have at least two years' of high school.
 For officer candidates, the age limits were from 20 to 49, and they had to either be a college graduate, or have a combination of two years' of college and two years' of work experience.
 Later, the wives of enlisted Marines were allowed to join, and enlisted women could marry after boot camp.

 By way of agreement, the Navy and the Marine Corps designated the Navy's procurement offices as recruiting centers for both the WAVES and the Reserve.
 This helped to avoid competition in the recruiting of women for either naval service.
 Women applicants for either service would go to one office to enlist and to receive physical examinations.
 (Later on, the Reserve established its own recruiting capability.)
 When reservations surfaced about whether male Marine recruiters could properly select female applicants for the Reserve, the call went out for women recruiters.
 Nineteen WAVE officer candidates volunteered; they were transferred and assigned to procurement offices.
 Still in WAVE uniforms, they began recruiting the first members of the Reserve.
 Lucile E. McClarren of Nemacolin, Pennsylvania, appears to have been the first enlisted woman recruited on 13 February 1943.
-The Reserve did not accept African American women or Japanese American women during the war years.
+The Reserve did not accept African American or Japanese American women.
 The first Native American woman to enlist in the Reserve was Minnie Spotted-Wolf of Heart Butte, Montana; she did so in July 1943.
 Early recruiting was brisk, so much so that in some cases women were sworn in and put to work in procurement offices, delaying their training until later.